 Chuck Beadle who was Chair of the U.O.A.
 International Relations Committee wrote an article for the Ostomy International magazine which was published in the Winter 1983 issue.
 The following is an excerpt from that article.

 “ More than one thousand pounds of ostomy appliances and accessories donated by chapters of the United Ostomy Association, Inc. were recently carried by Mexicana Airlines from Chicago, Illinois to Mexico City where the supplies will be distributed to ostomy patients unable to obtain such materials.”

 International endeavours were complicated due to customs clearances and transportation arrangements.
 Bobbie Brewer, President of U.O.A.
 Inc. at that time, recognized the inherent difficulties.
 Since Chuck Beadle was not only the Chair of the International Relations Committee of U.O.A.
-Inc., but also the General Secretary of the International Ostomy Association (I.O.A.), it was felt that he would be the ideal person to handle this program.
-It was decided that he would handle all future donations under the umbrella of I.O.A. and the program was renamed S.H.A.R.E.
+Inc. but also the General Secretary of the International Ostomy Association (I.O.A.), it was felt that he would be the ideal person to handle this program.
+It was decided that he would take all future donations under the umbrella of I.O.A. and the program was renamed S.H.A.R.E.
 (Sending Help And Rehabilitation Everywhere).